How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Internal team access works well for company dashboards and team metrics.
 This method offers the highest security through SSO and role-based access controls, with full control over all elements and deployment to both web and native mobile apps.
 It’s particularly useful when your dashboard contains sensitive business data that only authenticated employees should see.

 Public anonymous access fits marketing metrics and status pages.
-This low-security option requires no authentication, making it perfect for publicly shareable data.
+This low-security option requires no authentication, making it appropriate for publicly shareable data.
 Users get view-only access with minimal interaction, and the dashboard works responsively across web browsers on all devices.

 Deploy across web and mobile platforms